Whitestone, Queens, NY

 Exceptional Accessibility

 Whitestone, Queens, offers a unique opportunity to experience a peaceful, suburban lifestyle without leaving the city.
-It’s a place where friendly neighbors, beautiful homes, and convenient access to both urban and natural amenities converge, creating an exceptionally desirable and engaging environment to call home.
+It’s a place where friendly neighbors, beautiful homes, and convenient access to both urban and natural amenities converge, creating an exceptionally desirable environment to call home.

 55+ Community: No